nasa-jpl/pmapper/README.md

 The contents are implementations of PMAP, an image restoration and superresolution algorithm developed by Joe Green, who is now a Principal Optical Engineer at JPL.
 Several flavors of PMAP are implemented under a common interface.
 They are:

 - `PMAP`, the contemporary PMAP algorithm
+- `BayerPMAP`, PMAP, adapted for raw bayer data (no demosaicing requried)
 - `MFPMAP`, Multi-Frame PMAP
+- `BayerMFPMAP`, Multi-Frame PMAP, adapted to bayer same as PMAP.

 All support basic as well as super-resolution variants, based on whether the input PSF is of the same shape (rows x cols) as the input image(s) or not.

-At this time, they only support panchromatic imagery, but a future extension to Bayer detectors is planned.
-The algorithms are implemented in a backend-agonstic way which allows the user to execute the algorithms on either a CPU or a GPU at whim.
+This implementation of PMAP is extremely fast.
+PMAP itself is usually superior to Richardson-Lucy deconvolution or a Weiner filter.